 ✅ Locate your feature in your Features hierarchy and hover over the user impact score to see how your feedback factored in.

-Learn best practices around setting up integrations for consolidating feedback and workflows for collaboratively processing user insights.
+Learn best practices around setting up integrations for consolidating feedback and workflows for collaboratively processing user insights in our on-demand webinar.
 A member of team productboard will explain key concepts, share tips, and answer all your questions so you feel prepared to hit the ground running.